Coty changes CEO again, hires former L'Oreal executive to revive sales

 “The most important takeaway is that Nabi brings a lengthy Beauty background, something that has been lacking with prior CEOs,” Wells Fargo analyst Joe Lachky said.

-The company has been trying to sell businesses and partner with brands endorsed by celebrities with a huge social media following to make its products resonate better with millennial customers.
+The company has been trying to streamline its business and partner with brands endorsed by celebrities with huge social media following to make its products resonate better with millennial customers.

-It recently injected money into trending brands, including those of TV stars Kim Kardashian West and Kylie Jenner, to expand the brands’ skincare products’ reach globally.
+It recently injected money into trending brands, including those of reality TV stars Kim Kardashian West and Kylie Jenner, to expand its global reach.

 Reporting by Praveen Paramasivam and Nivedita Balu in Bengaluru; Writing by Sweta Singh; Editing by Arun Koyyur